Child, Youth & Family Services

 The Foundations Parenting Program is a 10-week course that runs on Saturday mornings 3 times a year.
 The program supports families that may benefit from this program and have children between the ages of 0-6.

-Children and Youth With Special Needs
+Children and Youth With Support Needs

 This program supports children and youth under the age of 19 who have been diagnosed with a developmental disability or a disorder under the Autism Spectrum.
 Individual and group services are available and program staff also support families to identify the developmental needs of their children/youth, implement behavior support strategies to improve daily living, strengthen communication skills, and access community services that may be helpful to the child/youth and family.